wizguin/yukon/README.md

 * Make sure to use the minified bundle and index.html file generated with the build command.
 These can be found in "/dist" (the contents can just be merged onto your web server).

 * To modify the outputted index.html file, edit the template file "index.ejs" and rebuild.

-* If you aren't going to be making any changes to the code, then the latest release can be downloaded from [here](https://github.com/wizguin/yukon/releases).

 ## Disclaimer